About the project

 Chargeable parking lots improve an overall city traffic situation and increase street capacity.
 After the launch of the common parking standards and rules, there is no more “spontaneous parking” on the city streets, and the traffic conditions are comfortable traffic for drivers, public transport passengers and pedestrians.

 The changes of parking fee policy helped to unload parking lots allowed drivers to park in those places, where it was impossible previously.
-After the change were introduced on December 2, 2016, residents can use nearby parking lots and do not waste any more time for finding an available spot in the residential zone.
-Residents can use parking for free from 8PM to 8AM, and the residential permit, which costs 3000 RUR a year, provides an opportunity to park for free 24/7 for a year.
+Residents can use parking for free from 8PM to 8AM, but they can also upgrade their residential permit, which will cost 3000 RUR a year and provide free parking 24-hours-a-day.

 - On-street parking